mpatacchiola/blog/_posts/2016-12-21-dissecting-reinforcement-learning-2.markdown

 print(utility_matrix / running_mean_matrix)
 ```

-Executing this cose will print the estimation of the utility matrix every 1000 iterations:
+Executing this script will print the estimation of the utility matrix every 1000 iterations:

 ```
 Utility matrix after 1 iterations: